Topological properties of positively curved manifolds with symmetry: Abstract

 \section{Abstract}

-Manifolds admitting positive sectional curvature are conjectured to have a very rigid homotopical structure and, in particular, comparatively small Euler charateristics.
-However, this structure is still highly speculative and best results in this direction are known under the assumption of large isometric torus actions.
+Manifolds admitting positive sectional curvature are conjectured to have rigid homotopical structure and, in particular, comparatively small Euler charateristics.

-In this article, we obtain upper bounds for Euler characteristics of closed manifolds that admit metrics with positive curvature and isometric torus actions.
-We apply our results to prove obstructions to symmetric spaces and manifold products and connected sums admitting positively curved metrics with symmetry, providing evidence for a conjecture of Hopf.
-We also derive vanishing properties of the elliptic genus of positively curved manifolds.
+In this article, we obtain upper bounds for the Euler characteristic of a positively curved Riemannian manifold that admits a large isometric torus action.
+We apply our results to prove obstructions to symmetric spaces, products of manifolds, and connected sums admitting positively curved metrics with symmetry.